PiKatso/weather-map-API/README.md

 # Google Maps/Weather App

-This project will save the world!
+This project will allow the user to enter a location and retrieve the weather.

 **Landing Page:**
 ![](https://github.com/PiKatso/weather-map-API/blob/master/img/Screen%20Shot%202017-05-25%20at%204.01.05%20PM.png)